 (1)Each committee must submit a proposed annual agenda that is reviewed by the internal committee with oversight responsibility, as designated by the Chief Justice.
 This subdivision does not apply to the Administrative Presiding Justices Advisory Committee.

 (2)The internal committee that is responsible for oversight of the advisory committee reviews the proposed annual agenda and provides the advisory committee with an annual charge to ensure that its activities are consistent with the council's goals and priorities.
 The annual charge may:

 (A)Approve or disapprove the annual agenda in whole or in part;

 (B)Direct the committee to pursue specific projects on the annual agenda;

 (C)Add or delete specific projects; and

-(3)An advisory committee may pursue matters in addition to those specified in its annual charge, an advisory committee must have the approval of the internal committee with oversight responsibility for the advisory committee.
+(3)To pursue matters in addition to those specified in its annual charge, an advisory committee must have the approval of the internal committee with oversight responsibility for the advisory committee.
 The matters must be consistent with the advisory committee's general charge, as set forth in the rules of court, its approved annual agenda, and the council's long-range strategic plan.
 The additional matters must also be within the committee's authorized budget and available resources, as specified by the council or the Administrative Director of the Courts.

 (Subd (f) amended effective January 1, 2016; adopted effective August 14, 2009; previously amended effective February 20, 2014.)